 If you have a complaint about surcharges, report it to the Citizens Advice consumer service.

-If things go wrong before you go on holiday
+If things go wrong before you go on your holiday

-There may be occasions where the tour operator will make significant changes to essential terms relating to the package holiday you have booked - for example, no longer being able to provide the resort or accommodation you booked, significant alterations to the itinerary or a major change in the flight times.
-If this happens the Package Travel Regulations state that you must be:
+There may be occasions when the organiser will be required to make significant changes to your contract, for example no longer being able to provide the resort or accommodation you booked, there are significant alterations to the travel services, they cannot fulfil a special requirement or an increase in the price of the holiday is more than 8%.

 If things go wrong when on holiday